Wzesk/ACA-CRNet/README.md

 ## License
 <br />
-The codes and the pre-trained models in this repository are under the MIT license as specificed by the LICENSE file.
+The codes and the pre-trained models in this repository are under the MIT license as specified by the LICENSE file.
 This code is for educational and academic research purpose only.

 ## <a name="acknowledgements"></a>💡 Acknowledgements